-Wealth manage can be a full-time job if you have a lot of investments.
+Wealth management can be a full-time job if you have a lot of investments.
+Investing family money can be stressful.
 At some point, you might want to hire a money manager to help you with your finances.

 When I sold my rental house, I thought my stress would go down at least 80%.
 After all, my tenants and the maintenance issues were really bumming me out.

 But what I didn't anticipate was the rise in stress from having to reinvest a sum 4X greater than I had ever invested before.
 The last thing I wanted to do was turn a strong performing investment since 2005 into a poor one going forward.

 I went through many hours of deliberation regarding where to invest the proceeds.
 I wrote quarterly investment reports to track my progress.
 I stayed glued to the laptop during market hours for months trying to buy stocks and bonds during pullbacks.

 Further, I went out to dinner with the Fundrise team twice to do more due diligence on their investment process before deciding to invest in one of their funds.
 I really believe real estate crowdfunding is the real estate investment wave of the future given it is passive and seeks higher returns.